sgreben/regex-builder/README.md

 # Maintainable Regular Expressions
 ### Matchers, Ready To Eat

-A better way to write regexes.
-No more regex strings!
+A maintainable (and commentable!) way to write regexes in Java code.
+Everything is expressed as plain Java code; regex fragments can be reused across patterns.
+No more opaque regex strings!

 ## Example